AllanKariuki/AllanKariuki/README.md

 ### My interests

 - I am into everything Tech.
-- I love learning new thign especially something that will revolutionalize the tech industry.
+- I love learning new things, especially something that will revolutionise the tech industry.
 - Solving problems using any and every tool within my reach
 ###
  Skills: Python, Javascript, PHP, css, Django, C++, C